-Why has performative workaholism become such a huge sensation these days?
+Why has workaholism become such a huge sensation these days?

-There is a growing necessity to outperform our peers and engage in an overwhelming workload under the banner of a renowned corporation.
+There is a growing necessity to outperform our peers.
+Some of us pride ourselves on an overwhelming workload under the banner of a renowned corporation.
 And despite the struggle and stress caused by many desk-jobs, the mere satisfaction of boasting this performance on social media has become something questionable.
 How did we get here?
 Where will this hustle culture take us?

 Let’s look into the world of workaholism that has been undertheorized in our culture.

 The Work Dilemma – Workaholism Symptoms

 Many of today’s young adults are less and less likely to practice religious beliefs or follow any form of eclectic being, attend church meetings, or read gospels.
 Nonetheless, that does not stop many from finding their own form of worship, which comes in different forms and ideas.
 I’m talking, of course, about something many would like to call “the culture of workaholism.”

 Workaholism has consumed the young and ambitious workforce.
 It fuels a growing cult of optimized performance and compulsory productivity, under the disguise of loving work.
 Obsessed with striving, staying ambitious, devoid of humor – it seems exploitative.

 With hashtags displayed such as #hustle, #worklifestyle #thankGoditsMonday encourages the obsession without daily jobs under the disguise of seeking our dreams.
 And this form of cult or veneration towards work is growing steadily like it has its own form of thoughts and norms.

 No wonder!
 It’s not hard to experience the hustle.
 Its promotion is tangible through viral slogans, commercials.
 It’s even glorified by our favorite movie stars and of course to push ourselves to the max.
 It is all a reminder of Soviet-Era propaganda that sings hymns for the working class to join arms and serve a certain organization for their own benefit.